openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhxd_0_0.md

 **Note!**

   * By setting the parameter 7 to value 4 or 5 the external Relay (IKA) is working with input switch without enabling parameter no. 101
-  * To make the IR Relay (BICOM) responsive to the digital input, in addition to the setting of the configuration parameter 7, parameter 100 must also be set to value 1 or 2.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+  * To make the IR Relay (BICOM) responsive to the digital input, in addition to the setting of the configuration parameter 7, parameter 100 must also be set to value 1 or 2.
 The following option values may be configured, in addition to values in the range 0 to 5 -:

 | Value  | Description |